wjburton/personal_website/content/post/intrepretable_model_log_part2/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Interpretable and Explainable Modeling, Part 2."
+title: "Interpretable and Explainable Modeling, Pt 2."
 subtitle: "A Step by Step Example"
 summary: "Building an interpretable and explainable model on the Titanic dataset, while obtaining a top tier kaggle score."
 authors: []